Artist Get Ready Grants

 REQUIRED SUPPORTING DOCUMENTATION

 - A written narrative (Entered in the application form itself.
-400 word maximum) or short video (YouTube or Vimeo video link to be provided in the application form.
-Maximum of 3 minutes) that includes:
+400 word maximum) or short video that includes:

 - A description of the proposed project